uncms-dev/uncms/docs/rendering-navigation.md

 For more advanced customisation, you might want to override the templates used to render the navigation.
-TO give maximum flexibility, you may specify which template to use either in global settings (under the `UNCMS` dictionary) or, for all except the top-level navigation template, as a keyword argument parameter to `render_navigation`.
+TO give maximum flexibility, you may specify which template to use either in global settings (under the `UNCMS` dictionary) or, for all except the top-level navigation template, as a keyword argument parameter to `navigation`.

 ### `pages/navigation/navigation.html`

-* `render_navigation` parameter: none (cannot be overridden this way)
+* `navigation` parameter: none (cannot be overridden this way)
 * Setting key: `NAVIGATION_TEMPLATE`

 This renders all navigation items inside a `<ul>` tag.